-- e.
+- c.
+How many additional parking spaces would the completed project or non-project proposal have?
+How many would the project or proposal eliminate? [help] - The completed project will have approximately 175 stalls for customer and staff parking.
+No stalls are planned to be eliminated. - d.
+Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
+If so, generally describe (indicate whether public or private). [help] - Partial construction of 160th Street will be incorporated into this project. - e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe. [help] No - f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates? [help] Trips per day 218.3 AM peak volumes 18.1 PM peak volume 23.1 Trucks5% Model "Institute of Transportation Engineers ITE Generation 11th edition. - g.
+What data or transportation models were used to make these estimates? [help] - The development could generate up to approximately 1,880 average weekday daily trips with 92 weekday AM peak-hour trips and 163 weekday PM peak-hour trips. - g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.
 No - h.
-Proposed measures to reduce or control transportation impacts, if any: [help] Encourage car pooling and taking buses a.
-Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe. [help]
+Proposed measures to reduce or control transportation impacts, if any: [help] Payment of fees as determined by the governing jurisdiction.